TheMannu/Kubernetes/Kubernetes-Basics.md

    Using namespaces, Kubernetes allows different teams or projects to work in isolation within the same cluster.
 Each namespace has its own resources and access controls.

+   By utilizing namespaces, Kubernetes allows multiple teams or projects to operate in isolation within the same cluster.
+Each namespace can have its own set of resources and access controls, promoting secure and efficient resource management across different projects.

 ### 12. **Persistent Storage Orchestration**:
    - Allows automatic mounting and unmounting of storage from various sources, including public clouds, private clouds, or on-premise storage solutions.